rawsrc/exacodis/README.md

 Please note that your source code for tests must be perfectly clean: you can't override a test run nor a result nor a resource.<br>
-If you do, then the code will fail with an `Exception` until you fix the code.
+If you do, then the code will fail with an `Exception` until you fix it.

 **CHANGELOG**
 1. Add the possibility to test any protected/private method from a class